 Layer discipline and naming so files stay readable

-PCB documentation: preserve legibility at zoom
+PCB documentation: preserve legibility at zoom.

 Gerbers and drill files vs “human” PDFs (fab vs review)